Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Market buildings for the Dwarves, Germanics, Goblins and Teutons (graphics by Jinn).
 Markets allow trading resources.

+* Factions
+- Fixed issue which prevented the Angle Tribe and Jute Tribe factions from being formable via the "Found a Faction" submenu.

 * Terrain
 - Fixed issue which caused cleared rock on dirt and dry mud to not be buildable upon.